YP-Learning/LetUs-C/src/Ch6-More-Complex-Repetitions/C/README.md

 if `x` is input through the keyboard, write a program to calculate the sum of first seven terms of this series.
 [Solution](./g.c)

 h.
 Write a program to generate all Pythagorean Triplets with side length less than or equal to 30.
 [Solution](./h.c)

+i.
+Population of a town today is 100,000.
+The population has increased steadily at the rate of 10% per year for the last 10 years.
+Write a program to determine the population at the end of each year in the last decade.
+[Solution](./i.c)